Linaria vulgaris P. Miller

 Integrated Management Summary

-The key to controlling yellow toadflax is to limit vegetative spread of established colonies (by cutting, pulling, or spraying seed stalks prior to seed set, or by using insects to destroy flowers, seeds, or damage plants).
+The key to controlling yellow toadflax is to limit vegetative spread of established colonies.
 Once current seed production has been controlled, toadflax seedlings that emerge from the soil seed bank must be destroyed every year until the seed bank is diminished.

 Lajeunesse, S. 1990.
 Dalmatian and yellow toadflax.
 In: R.L.
 Sheley and J.K.
 Petroff (eds.)
 Biology and management of noxious rangeland weeds.
 Oregon State University Press, Corvallis. pg.
 202-216.

 McClay, A.S.
 1992.
 Effects of Brachypterolus pulicarius (L.) (Coleoptera: Nitidulidae) on flowering and seed production of common toadflax.
 The Canadian Entomologist 124: 631-636.